iPrinka/ml-on-google-cloud/README.md

 # ml-on-google-cloud

-This repository contains my work for the ML Engineering Path on Google Cloud offered by Google on Coursera.
+This repository contains my work/notes for the ML Engineering Path on Google Cloud offered by Google on Coursera.

 The courses are: